josepher-lambertyo/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words: This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
 It suggests that programmers should first focus on writing clear, correct, and maintainable code, then optimize only after profiling identifies where improvements are genuinely needed.

+# 2024-03-14
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable pieces, so you can work on each part individually.

+Use version control systems, such as Git, to keep track of your code and collaborate with others.
+Make sure to commit and push your changes regularly to avoid losing work in case of a computer crash or other issues.
+Use version controls to merge changes from other developers and to revert to previous versions if necessary.